Augmented reality: Functional mockup

-Tourism and sightseeing

-Travelers may use AR to access real-time informational displays regarding a location, its features, and comments or content provided by previous visitors.
-Advanced AR applications include simulations of historical events, places, and objects rendered into the landscape.

-AR applications linked to geographic locations present location information by audio, announcing features of interest at a particular site as they become visible to the user.

 Translation

 AR applications such as Word Lens can interpret the foreign text on signs and menus and, in a user's augmented view, re-display the text in the user's language.
 Spoken words of a foreign language can be translated and displayed in a user's view as printed subtitles.

-Music

-It has been suggested that augmented reality may be used in new methods of music production, mixing, control and visualization.

 Human-in-the-loop operation of robots

 Recent advances in mixed-reality technologies have renewed interest in alternative modes of communication for human-robot interaction.
 Human operators wearing augmented reality headsets such as HoloLens can interact with (control and monitor) e.g. robots and lifting machines on site in a digital factory setup.
 This use case typically requires real-time data communication between a mixed reality interface with the machine / process / system, which could be enabled by incorporating digital twin technology.

+Real life ad-blocking

+More than one in three surveyed advanced Internet users would like to edit out disturbing elements around them, such as garbage or graffiti.
+They would like to even modify their surroundings by erasing street signs, billboard ads, and uninteresting shopping windows.
+Consumers want to use augmented reality glasses to change their surroundings into something that reflects their own personal opinions.
+Around two in five want to change the way their surroundings look and even how people appear to them.